IanAWatson/LillyMol/docs/Workflows/aliphatic_rings.md

 attributes simultaneously.
 We want to identify and discard molecules, that have any of these attributes.

+The maximum number of atoms in the region is 8 - this will include all branches from the linker region.
+If there is any ring in the region, the query fails.
+And if the bond distance from the matched atoms (linker) to anywhere in the sidechain, is larger than 3, also fail.
+Other constraints could have been used.
+If we wanted to prohibit all elaboraion of this region, that would have been harder since amide groups are common in linker regions.

 The invocation looks like
 ```
 tsubstructure -j 1 -j same -v -q PROTO:3.qry -q PROTO:4.qry -q PROTO:5.qry -m x2 aliphatic.smi